briansimiyuj/doctor-appointment-app/README.md

       ### LiveChatInput Component

-      LiveChatInput Component will display an input field for sending messages and a button for sending the message
+      LiveChatInput Component will be a simple form that will have a textarea input field and a submit button.

-        1. Retrieve the `input` state variable from the `LiveChatContext`
+        1. Retrieve the the following:
+          a. `input` state variable from the `LiveChatContext`
+          b. `sendMessage` function from the `Send Message` hook
         2. Create a textarea ref element and bind it to the `input` state variable
         3. Adjust the textarea height dynamically based on the content
         4. Create a textarea element and make it a controlled component by binding it to the `input` state variable